tietoevry-infra-as-code/terraform-azurerm-caf-vnet-spoke/examples/README.md

   # Resource group is named like this: rg-spoke-tieto-internal-prod-westeurope-001
   resource_group_name = "rg-spoke-tieto-internal-shared-westeurope-001"
   location            = "westeurope"

-  # Specify if you are deploying the spoke VNet using the same hub subscription
+  # Specify if you are deploying the spoke VNet using the same hub Azure subscription
   is_spoke_deployed_to_same_hub_subscription = false

   # Provide valid VNet Address space for spoke virtual network.